bartneck/swiML/README.md

 In addition, it features a transformation of turing valid XML files into beautifuly formatted instructions that can be printed or displayed on devices.

+A first test implementation showing the [training sessions](https://bartneck.github.io/swiML/jasiMasters/) for the [Jasi Masters](https://jasimasters.org.nz) swimming club in Christchurch, New Zealand is available.

 Christoph Bartneck